 JIRA Service Desk’s chief focus is on providing their customers with a seamless, hassle-free service experience using an intuitive interface.
 Coupling this with its abundance of features makes JIRA’s management system highly valuable to businesses.
 Some of JIRA Service Desk’s most important features include the following:

-JIRA Service Desk is embedded with powerful Service Level Agreements (SLAs), allowing users and admins to get the system up and running quickly due to its out-of-the-box SLAs as well as the ability to create your own.
+Jira Service Desk is embedded with powerful Service Level Agreements (SLAs), allowing users and admins to get the system up and running quickly due to its out-of-the-box SLAs as well as the ability to create your own.

 Its ticket management and queue functionalities are certainly one of the best out there, resulting in fast (and sometimes first response) resolutions.

-JIRA has recently added default automation functionality, allowing users to set up JIRA Service Desk to complete many repetitive and tedious tasks.
+JIRA has recently added default automation functionality, allowing users to set up Jira Service Desk to complete many repetitive and tedious tasks.

 Proprietary, free for non-commercial use; hosted and on-premise

-Its real-time reporting feature allows users to take a snapshot, which displays how JIRA Service Desk is functioning.
+Its real-time reporting feature allows users to take a snapshot, which displays how Jira Service Desk is functioning.
 This allows users to provide people with vital metrics about their business, which, as a result, can evaluate the progress and performance of teams in real time.

-If you have connected JIRA Service Desk to a knowledge base, customers will then be able to automatically see recommended solutions soon as they type their requests.
+If you have connected Jira Service Desk to a knowledge base, customers will then be able to automatically see recommended solutions soon as they type their requests.

 When a relevant solution is found, they will be able to read from the Service Desk itself, creating an efficient and intuitive process for customers.
 In addition, it allows a plethora of common requests to be solved on their own, which would have previously been sent to your team.

-When combined with Confluence, all of your documents are searchable in JIRA Service Desk.
+When combined with Confluence, all of your documents are searchable in Jira Service Desk.

 With JIRA Service Desk, people can deliver value quicker with its accessible, easy-to-update knowledge base for your team.
 This is very important, as training new agents can become costly.

-Zendesk is one of the more popular cloud-based customer service software solutions out there, as they indicated that it is being used by roughly 40,000 organizations across the globe.
+Zendesk is one of the more popular cloud-based customer service software solutions out there, as they indicated that it is being used by roughly 40,000 organisations across the globe.
 It offers potential customers the ability to try it out before they commit to purchasing a license all the while integrating all support channels including email, web, chat, and social media.
-Both JIRA Service Desk and Zendesk have strengths in their ability set up automation tasks and require little setup to start supporting their customers
+Both Jira Service Desk and Zendesk have strengths in their ability set up automation tasks and require little setup to start supporting their customers